cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/identify-a-hold-on-an-exchange-online-mailbox.md

   There are two types of Office 365 retention policies that can be assigned to mailboxes.

     - **Specific location retention policies** - These are policies that are assigned to the content locations of specific users.
-You use the Get-Mailbox cmdlet in Exchange Online PowerShell to get information about retention policies assigned to specific mailboxes.
+You use the **Get-Mailbox** cmdlet in Exchange Online PowerShell to get information about retention policies assigned to specific mailboxes.

     - **Organization-wide retention policies** - These are policies that are assigned to all content locations in your organization.
-You use the Get-OrganizationConfig cmdlet in Exchange Online PowerShell to get information about organization-wide retention policies.
+You use the **Get-OrganizationConfig** cmdlet in Exchange Online PowerShell to get information about organization-wide retention policies.
-  For more information, see the "Applying a retention policy to an entire organization or specific locations" section in Overview of Office 365 retention policies.
+  For more information, see the "Applying a retention policy to an entire organization or specific locations" section in [Overview of Office 365 retention policies](retention-policies.md#applying-a-retention-policy-to-an-entire-organization-or-specific-locations).

+- **Office 365 labels** - If a user applies an Office 365 label (one that's configured to retain content or retain and then delete content) to *any* folder or item in their mailbox, a hold is placed on the mailbox just as if the mailbox was placed on Litigation Hold or assigned an Office 365 retention policy.
+For more information, see the [Identifying mailboxes on hold because a label has been applied to an item](#identifying-mailboxes-on-hold-because-a-label-has-been-applied-to-an-item) section in this article.

 To manage mailboxes on hold, you may have to identify the type of hold that's placed on a mailbox so that you can perform tasks such as changing the hold duration, temporarily or permanently removing the hold, or excluding a mailbox from a Office 365 retention policy.
 In these cases, the first step is to identify the type of hold placed on the mailbox.
 And because multiple holds (and different types of holds) can be placed on a single mailbox, you'll have to identify all holds placed on a mailbox if you want to remove or change those holds.